Tyler alumni students walking at graduation.

 We do this by encouraging students to delve deeply into their core subjects while also exploring other disciplines.
 Not only does this introduce students to new techniques and ideas, but it also exposes them to areas they might rather pursue.
 In the context of our supportive community, students transform in countless ways, as they grapple with career discovery, theory and practice and discovering ways to create social change.

-Get to know the people of Tyler
+Get to Know the People of Tyler

 It’s common to hear the mantra at Tyler, “This is a special place.”